 I had visited my sister and her wife in Greenpoint off and on for several years, and on occasion would attend parties in Bushwick.
 I always thought that New York was too big for me, too busy, too crowded.
 Back then I was actually afraid of getting lost on the subway and thought it was impossibly complicated.
 One of the only places I enjoyed going to at all in Manhattan was the West Village, which mostly reminded me of Boston.
 So when I came to visit, that’s where I hung out.

 What I didn’t understand at the time about New York City was that the magic of the place comes from serendipity; specifically from the power of meeting interesting people at odd times in unusual spaces and establishing a connection that would never occur anyplace else in the world.
-And this is exactly what happened when a contributing editor of WIRED magazine came by my table to sit and talk with me.
+And this is exactly what happened when a contributing editor of WIRED magazine by the name of Josh McHugh came by my table to sit and talk with me.
 Why me?
 Because I was reading GEB, and as he explained, in his experience people who read GEB were fascinating in some respect and worth talking to.

 I felt like the coolest person on the planet.
 Chatting casually with a guy who wrote features for WIRED about everything under the sun; computers and technology, economics, government and politics, you name it.
 It’s not a stretch by any means to say that experience inspired me to keep coming back to New York City, and ultimately led to me moving here when it came time to pull the stakes up – I remember thinking: “Sure, I could go to Boston where the tech scene is jumping; but if I want to really live my life, New York has everything Boston has plus way WAY more.”